 Placement of the TCS

 The TCS, as the saddle is affectionately named by our ever growing and already extensive community, has a large area on the underside specifically padded to help disperse pressure.
-The stirrup bars are set much lower on the TCS, and are attached to a wide plastic reinforcement plate within this set padding helping to create a bridge.
+The stirrup bars are set much lower on the TCS than on a traditional saddle, and are attached to a wide plastic reinforcement plate within this set padding helping to create a bridge.
 The saddle itself sits above the horse’s centre of gravity to maintain balance for both horse and rider.

 A horse's withers are unable to support weight, hence why traditional tree'd saddles, along with various treeless brands, have the apex for wither clearance.
 The TCS is highly different to a traditional saddle and requires specific placement on the horse's back to maximise comfort and maintain contact with your horse.